eh8/chenglab/README.md

 > [!WARNING]
 > This script is primarily meant for my own use.
 Using it to install
 > NixOS on your own hardware will fail.
 At minimum, you'll need to do the
-> following before attemping installation:
+> following before attempting installation:
 >
 > 1. Create a configuration for your own device in the `machines/` folder
 > 1. Retool your own sops-nix secrets or remove them entirely if you don't use